edj-boston/voidjs-com/README.md

 $ npm install
 ```

 Run
 ---

-Run the default `gulp` task:
+Run the default `gulp` task.
+The port will default to 3000.

 ```sh
 $ gulp
 ```

-Optionally pass a port for the local server to bind to and listen on.
+Optionally, pass a port for the local server to bind to and listen on.

 ```sh
 $ gulp -p 3001
 ```

-Editing files in the `src` directory will automatically trigger a rebuild.
-Check terminal output for errors and restart as necessary.
+Editing files in the `src` directory will automatically trigger a build.

 Then navigate to `http://localhost:3000` in your browser.